ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 -   …until it hits the surface of an object; at that point the code will have to calculate the angle between the direction of arrival and the **normal**.

-All this is complicated by the fact that each object will have its own orientation in space, encoded by a transformation (translation, rotation…).
+This process is further influenced by the fact that each object will have its own orientation in space, encoded by a transformation (translation, rotation…).

 # Encoding Geometry